artem-sidorenko/chef-rkt/CONTRIBUTING.md

 Linting and unit tests can be executed automatically within your fork by GitLab CI runners of gitlab.com.

-Integration tests require VMs on [DigitalOcean](https://www.digitalocean.com/).
+Integration tests require VMs:
+ - in case of local execution [vagrant](http://vagrantup.com/) with [virtualbox](http://virtualbox.org/) is used as provider.
+ - in case of CI execution [DigitalOcean](https://www.digitalocean.com/) is used as provider.

 If you want to execute integration tests automatically via GitLab CI you should configure [secret variables](http://doc.gitlab.com/ee/ci/variables/README.html#user-defined-variables-secure-variables) in your fork:
  - `DIGITALOCEAN_ACCESS_TOKEN` - Your DigitalOcean [access token](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2)
  - `DIGITALOCEAN_SSH_KEY_IDS` - DigitalOcean ID of ssh key which is used in order to access the VMs